retroburst/log4js-memory-appender/README.md

 # log4js-memory-appender

-log4js memory appender - stores log events in an array.
-Good for storing a buffer of tail log events to output on a diagnostics page.
+A simple memory appender for log4js.
+It stores log events in an array - good for keeping a buffer of tail logs to output on a diagnostics page.

 ## install